-The ingredients in this baking mix are blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, sea salt.
-Compared to Simple Mills artisan bread mix, which is what I used before I discovered California Country Gal, this to me has a better nutritional value and it tastes better.
+The ingredients in this baking mix are blanched almond flour, organic coconut flour, organic psyllium husk, dehydrated sweet potato, baking soda, and sea salt.
+Compared to Simple Mills artisan bread mix, which I used before I discovered California Country Gal, this to me has a better nutritional value and tastes better.
 However, when it comes to pizza crust, Simple Mills pizza dough mix remains my favorite.

 So what do you need to make these lectin-free bagels?